-This might be one of the most requested ever.
+This might be the most iconic dog quirk of all.
 Why do dogs unleash the high notes and howl at sirens?
-Are they in some sort of pain?
-Well the answer might surprise you...
+Well, the answer might surprise you...

 You see, the howl has been used by wolves for thousands of years as a form of social media where members of the pack are encouraged to ‘check-in’ and reveal their location.
 And despite your tame-wolf swapping the wilderness for the warmth of our homes, the purpose is still the same.